NNPDF/nnpdf/doc/sphinx/source/data/th-data-files.rst

 * **GridInfo** [K-V]

   This list specified various architectural points of the FK table.
-The required keys are specified in Table~\ref{tab:gridparams}.
+The required keys are specified in :ref:`fk_config_variables`.

 * **TheoryInfo** [K-V]

   A list of all the theory parameters used in the generation of the table.
-The required keys are specified in Table~\ref{tab:theoryparams}.
+The required keys are specified in :ref:`th_parameter_definitions`.

 * **FlavourMap** [BLOB]

   The segment describes the flavour structure of the grid by means of a flavour map.
-This map details which flavour channels are active in the grid, using the basis specified in Eqn.~\ref{eq:evolbasis}.
+This map details which flavour channels are active in the grid, using the basis specified :ref:`here<flavours>`.
 For DIS processes, an example section would be

     | {FlavourMap_____________________________________________